Avnet (NASDAQ:AVT) Releases Q4 Earnings Guidance

 Avnet (NASDAQ:AVT – Get Free Report) issued an update on its fourth quarter earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of $0.90-1.00 for the period, compared to the consensus estimate of $1.12.
+The company provided earnings per share guidance of $0.90-1.00 for the period, compared to the consensus earnings per share estimate of $1.12.
 The company issued revenue guidance of $5.20-5.50 billion, compared to the consensus revenue estimate of $5.74 billion.
 Avnet also updated its Q4 2024 guidance to 0.900-1.000 EPS.

-Avnet (NASDAQ:AVT – Get Free Report) last posted its quarterly earnings results on Wednesday, May 1st.
-The company reported $1.10 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.11 by ($0.01).
-The company had revenue of $5.65 billion during the quarter, compared to analysts’ expectations of $5.71 billion.
-Avnet had a return on equity of 11.64% and a net margin of 2.31%.
+Avnet (NASDAQ:AVT – Get Free Report) last posted its quarterly earnings data on Wednesday, May 1st.
+The company reported $1.10 EPS for the quarter, missing the consensus estimate of $1.11 by ($0.01).
+The firm had revenue of $5.65 billion during the quarter, compared to analysts’ expectations of $5.71 billion.
+Avnet had a net margin of 2.31% and a return on equity of 11.64%.
 The company’s quarterly revenue was down 13.2% on a year-over-year basis.
-During the same period in the prior year, the business posted $2.00 EPS.
-As a group, equities analysts expect that Avnet will post 5.19 EPS for the current fiscal year.
+During the same quarter last year, the business posted $2.00 EPS.
+As a group, research analysts predict that Avnet will post 5.19 earnings per share for the current fiscal year.

 Analysts Set New Price Targets

-Several research analysts recently issued reports on the stock.
-The Goldman Sachs Group reduced their target price on shares of Avnet from $48.00 to $42.00 and set a sell rating for the company in a report on Thursday, February 1st.
-Truist Financial lowered their target price on Avnet from $49.00 to $48.00 and set a hold rating on the stock in a research note on Thursday.
-Two analysts have rated the stock with a sell rating and three have given a hold rating to the company.
-According to data from MarketBeat.com, Avnet presently has an average rating of Hold and an average price target of $45.00.
+Several research analysts recently commented on the stock.
+The Goldman Sachs Group cut their price objective on shares of Avnet from $48.00 to $42.00 and set a sell rating for the company in a report on Thursday, February 1st.
+Truist Financial cut their price objective on shares of Avnet from $49.00 to $48.00 and set a hold rating for the company in a report on Thursday.
+Two analysts have rated the stock with a sell rating and three have issued a hold rating to the stock.
+Based on data from MarketBeat, the stock currently has an average rating of Hold and an average price target of $45.00.

 Avnet, Inc, distributes electronic component technology.
 The company operates through two segments, Electronic Components and Farnell.
 The Electronic Components segment markets, sells, and distributes semiconductors; interconnect, passive, and electromechanical components; and other integrated components from electronic component manufacturers.